Leicester Introduction Walking Tour, Leicester

 8) Leicester Market

-In the centre of the market stands the Leicester Corn Exchange (1850), originally built as a trading centre, but now serving as a bar and restaurant.
-A statue of John Manners, 5th Duke of Rutland stands close to the Corn Exchange.
+At the center of the market stands the Leicester Corn Exchange (1850), originally a trading hub and now serving as a bar and restaurant.
+Nearby, a statue of John Manners, 5th Duke of Rutland, adds a historical touch to the market’s surroundings.

 Walking Tours in Leicester, England